MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ![Combine files without error step](images/me-combine-files-csv-expanded-table-step.png "Combine files without error step")

-However, notice that none of the columns derived from the files (Date, Country, Units, Revenue) has a data type assigned to it.
+However, notice that none of the columns derived from the files (Date, Country, Units, Revenue) have a specific data type assigned to them.
 Assign the correct data type to each column by using the following table.

 | Column name | Data type|
 | ------------|----------|